Ophelia (The Lumineers song)

 "Ophelia" is a song recorded by American folk rock band the Lumineers.
 It was released as the lead single from their sophomore album Cleopatra on February 5, 2016.

-As of August 2022, the song has garnered over 800 million streams on Spotify.

 Background

 The song started out as a slower instrumental demo that Jeremiah Fraites, (one sixth of the Lumineers), sent to Wesley Schultz (lead vocalist of the Lumineers), in 2011.
 According to Schultz, the demo generated enough excitement to work on the project.
 While playing at a backbar in LA alongside the Lumineers, Schultz wrote the song's hook.

-Soon after, the Lumineers felt they needed to find a proper substitute for the name Ophelia, due to the fact that a song of the same name had been released years prior by the band, the Band.
+Soon after, the Lumineers felt they needed to find a proper substitute for the name Ophelia, due to the fact that a song of the same name had been released years prior by The Band.
 Nevertheless, this issue reached its end after Schultz decided that no other name had "the right musicality to it."
-Subsequently, Schultz had trouble writing "good" verses to carry the hook he wrote, which made the songwriting process so difficult that the project was completely abrogated until four years later.
+Subsequently, Schultz had trouble writing "good" verses to carry the hook he wrote, which made the songwriting process so difficult that the project was shelved until four years later.
 In January 2015, when it came time to work on a new record, the defunct "Ophelia" was resurrected.

 Over a series of vocal demos, the song was recorded at The Clubhouse in Rhinebeck, New York.

 On February 8, 2016, via Facebook, the single's cover art was premiered, along with an 18-second-long snippet of the song.

 In an interview with Entertainment Weekly, Schultz said that the song's lyrics are "a vague reference to people falling in love with fame."

-The song was featured on the CW's The Flash in the last scene of episode 22 of season 2, "Invincible".

-The song was featured in the 2017 film Happy Death Day.

-The song was featured in a 2017 commercial for American Express's "Shop Small" market campaign.
+Chinese pair skaters Peng Cheng and Jin Yang used the song for their short program during the 2018-19 season, winning a silver medal at the 2018 Grand Prix Final and placing fourth at the 2019 World Championships.